vaclavblazej/noosphere/docs/system.md

 # Discussion

-## How should the features be implemented
+## How should the modules be implemented

-It is quite unclear how to imeplement features and their loading.
+It is quite unclear how to imeplement modules and their loading.
 It should be very generic but at the same time ... functional.
-Also, the system itself needs to know which features it supports and if the data is compatible.
+Also, the system itself needs to know which modules it supports and if the data is compatible.
 To tackle this, it seems that *loader* and *compatibility* modules need to arise.

 ## Transactions